 This is where our showroom-led design process earns its keep.
 The early phases sound like soft work — interviews, lifestyle questions, sample sourcing, story-of-the-house conversations — but they produce decisions that prevent the most expensive mistakes.
 Picking a counter material to match the cabinet color the homeowner thought they wanted, then changing the cabinet color two weeks later, can mean a five-figure restocking and refabrication bill.
 A few additional design hours up front tend to be the highest-yielding investment in the entire project.

 Schedule also feeds value protection.
-With summer 2026 designer calendars compressed by the spring real-estate bump and the resulting wave of buyer-side remodel demand, projects that start their design conversation early hold more leverage on appliance allocations, custom cabinet slots, and stone fabrication windows.
-Earlier-start projects also have time to walk through three layout iterations rather than two, and that extra cycle is often where the highest-ROI design moves get caught.
+When designer calendars and fabrication windows are booked out, projects that start their design conversation early hold more leverage on appliance allocations, custom cabinet slots, and stone fabrication windows.
+An earlier start also leaves time to walk through three layout iterations rather than two, and that extra cycle is often where the highest-ROI design moves get caught.
 A rushed design phase is the most common source of post-install regret and quiet ROI loss.

 How does your stay-or-sell horizon change the ROI calculation?